-Line 1 has been making slow progress, with the latest revised opening date set for the end of 2022.
+Line 1 of the HCMC Metro has been making slow progress, with the latest revised opening date set for the end of 2022.
 It has been another tumultuous year, with COVID-19, construction controversies, and ongoing difficulties with funding adding to the delayed opening time.

 Since the last update in 2020, the project has had to deal with delays due to the pandemic.
 Specialist workers were delayed in returning, and had to quarantine before resuming work.
 While Vietnam was able to keep the virus out of the country for most of 2020, the delta variant broke through and has caused havoc in HCMC in 2021.
 The city went into hard lockdown on 9 July, but this didn’t bring down the infection numbers as hoped.
 The city then went into a military-enforced stay home lockdown on 23 August.
 This will surely add more delays on top of the already delayed project.